how2flatfile/create-field-dynamically-with-values/README.md

 ### Test the workflow
 - Login to your dashboard at `platform.flatfile.com`

-- On the left panel, click `Portal`
+- On the left panel, select `App One` app.
+If you don't have it, click `+ Add an App`
+  - Ensure that your `App One` has `Namespace` set to `appOne`

-- Click on `Recent Sessions`, then on the top-right click on `+ Create New Session`
+- Select `App One` app in your left panel, then click `+ Create New Session` on the top right

 - Give your Session a name, and click `Enter` on your keyboard
+  - If a Space you just created doesn't automatically open in a new tab, click on its name

-- Click `Add file`, and upload `example_file.csv` that is inside your project
+- Click `Upload file`, and upload `example_file.csv` that is inside your project

 - All fields should be auto-mapped.
 If they are not, map them, and then click `Continue`
+  - `First Name` and `Last Name` fields must be mapped to create `Full Name` field dynamically

+- When Flatfile table updates with dynamic `Full Name` field you will see a modal appear.
+Click `Continue`
-- Notice hot `Custom Column` field with `Hello world` values was created dynamically
+  - Notice the `Full Name` field with values concatenated from `First Name` and `Last Name` fields

 - On the top-right, click `Submit`.
 When you see the `Success` message, proceed to https://webhook.site/

-- Notice how all fields were sent to https://webhook.site/ , including the dynamic `Custom Column` field
+- Notice how all fields were sent to https://webhook.site/ , including the dynamic `Full Name` field